jholdstock/Decred-Bug-Bounty-Proposal/README.md

 * Decred project is not responsible for any loss of DCR due to bug testing. (ie: don't do dumb stuff and lose your DCR)

 * All Current/Past (For up-to 6 months) decred developers are barred from taking part in this bug bounty program.
-[This is to prevent people from knowingly adding buggy code and "finding" a bug and claiming a bounty]

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++